CharleneMcKeown/learning-day/README.md

     <img src="./images/vscode.PNG" alt="Create Codespace" width=800px />

-On the left hand side, you will see a list of files - these files automatically got added to our codespace based on the Hugo GitHub repo we specified earlier.
+On the left hand side, you will see a list of files - these files automatically got added to your codespace based on the Hugo GitHub repo you specified earlier.

 ## Step 2 - Setup Hugo